adjust/android_sdk/README.md

 Adjust.setPushToken(pushNotificationsToken, context);
 ```

-This updated signature with the context, allows the SDK to cover more scenarios to make sure the token is send.
+This updated signature with the context allows the SDK to cover more scenarios to make sure that the push token is sent and it is advised to use this method signature from above.

 We still support the previous signature of the same method:

 ```java